Consequences of being a US citizen living abroad not filing

 Except for beneficiaries from the Philippines.

-Question: I heard about the CSPA and was told to write a letter that I wanted to go back to the 2nd preference,
+Question: The CSPA and was told to write a letter that I wanted to go back to the 2nd preference,

 Not to stay at the 1st preference which I automatically was move to at the time my father had petitioned me.